November (2004 film): Development

 Before the development of the film, Harrison had cast actress Courteney Cox in a Garry Trudeau-scripted ensemble film being developed at Fox Searchlight.
 Cox was a comic actress widely known for her role on the television sitcom Friends and had participated in only a handful of more serious productions.
-While the Garry Trudeau project was intended as a comedy, Harrison said he felt Cox was "very capable of drama and was very willing and wanted to transcend her comedic persona" when they had first met.
-The project did not enter production, but when Harrison began casting for November, Cox became a prime candidate for the lead role.
-He offered her the part without an audition: "Courteney's biggest challenge is redefining herself ...
+While the Garry Trudeau project was intended as a comedy, Harrison said he felt Cox was "very capable of drama and was very willing and wanted to transcend her comedic persona".
+When the Trudeau project did not enter production, Harrison offered Cox the lead role for November without an audition: "Courteney's biggest challenge is redefining herself ...
 I knew I could bring something out of her that people haven't seen before", he said.
 Cox, who said she is more similar to her character in November than her Friends character, Monica Geller, said, "I wanted to make November because it's fascinating, confusing, ambiguous, eerie and makes you think.
 There aren't that many movies where you leave the theater and want to talk about them".
 She added, "it was trying to take you through a woman's experience of tragedy and through all the stages.
 I loved that".